According to most data privacy laws, personal information is any information that can be used to identify a person.

 The Virginia Consumer Data Protection Act (CDPA) definition of personal data is:

-Personal data does not include “de-identified data or publicly available information.”
-The law does not include examples.
+Additionally, personal data does not include “de-identified data or publicly available information,” but the law does not provide any examples.

 Under Colorado’s Consumer Privacy Act, personal data means: